Learn how to aggregate eye tracking data across several participants in web recordings

 *Viewport is the portion of the webpage that is displayed on the screen when the participant is browsing.

-If during the session the participants visit the same webpage more than once, each visit will generate the same start and end events and will be recorded as different intervals belonging to the same TOI.
+If during the session the participants visit the same webpage more than once, each visit will generate the same start and end events and will be recorded as different intervals and screenshots belonging to the same TOI.
 By default, when you select a TOI, Pro Lab aggregates the data of all the intervals under that TOI.

 Figure 1.
 Shows how different visits to a webpage are aggregated into the same web navigation TOI.